FdeFabricio/POC/README.md

 # [1] 451.7045
 ```

-This first example shows that our Instagram layer in particular has an avarege of a new post every 23 seconds.
+This first example shows that our Instagram layer, in particular, has an average of a new post every 23 seconds.
 But it also shows the deviation is really high, 452% of the mean, which makes us think that there is a discrepancy someday.
 Let's find out by grouping the data daily.

 ```
 refreshRate(ig$timestamp,by=c("year","mon","mday"))